danny-fla/Project-Portfilio-2/README.md

 ## Code Validation

 Picutre This! was validated using W3C HTML validator and W3C CSS validator.

+(validation img)

+## JSHint

+Javascript was validated using JSHint

+(JSHint img)

+## Lighthouse Testing

+Chrome DevTools' Lightjouse was used to test the site's performance, accessibility, best practices and SEO.

+## Accessibility Testing

+The color contrast of the website was tested by using A11y.